intagaming/video-scripts/token-storage.md

 along with the requests; the Browser would do that automatically.

-The Browser only sends the Cookie to the Facebook API, so you don't have to worry it going to some malicious place.
+The Browser only sends the Cookie to the Facebook API, so you don't have to worry about it going to some malicious places.

 So, why is there two ways of accomplishing the same thing?

 ### Vulnerabilities: XSS

 To access and modify the data in localStorage, you use JavaScript.
-It's the language that runs what you call client-side applications on the web.
+It's the language that runs what you call the client-side applications on the web.

 The first vulnerability that we care about is called Cross-Site Scripting, or XSS.
 Basically, it's when there is a piece of malicious JavaScript running on the website.
 This malicious script can do a lot of things.
-One of the things that they can do is accessing localStorage and send the token back to the attacker to use.
+One of the things that they can do is accessing localStorage and send the token back to the attacker.

 That's the reason why there is another place to store the token, Cookie.

-Remember that Cookies are data that are stored on the browser, just like localStorage?
+Recall that Cookies are data that are stored on the browser, just like localStorage?
 It can even be accessed via JavaScript.
-There is a catch: if a Cookie is flagged `HttpOnly`, then it cannot be accessed by using JavaScript.
+There is a catch: if a Cookie is flagged `HttpOnly`, then it cannot be accessed using JavaScript.

 When Facebook makes a request, the browser sends along the `HttpOnly` Cookie, and the request is approved.